 As reported previously (Sommer 2004a:16, 32), the AMS radiocarbon date of 1960+/-40 BP (2 Sigma cal.
 BC 40 to AD 120) that was obtained from the sample of charred organic residue scraped from the interior of this Green Point Incised, Cross Hatched vessel excavated from 20SA1251 has implications for our understanding of the Middle Woodland ceramic chronology and for our understanding of cultural processes in the Saginaw Valley.
 This vessel type, and the ware group that includes it, were originally defined at the nearby Schultz Site (Fischer 1972:161-165, 279-280) and are generally thought to date from the latter portion of the Middle Woodland period, from AD 300-500 (Kingsley 1999:151).
-The early Middle Woodland date from 20SA1251 indicates that the stylistic elements characterizing this type were introduced into the Saginaw Valley on a timeframe consistent with the spread of this style into other parts of Michigan (Sommer 2004b).
-This early Middle Woodland date also raises questions about local lake level fluctuations.
-Archaeologists have previously hypothesized that the early part of the Middle Woodland period was a time of relatively high lake levels, possibly as high as two or three meters above the modern mean (Fitting 1972a:257-258; Monaghan and Lovis 2005; Speth 1972:72-73).
-This high water stage has been cited as a possible explanation for the distribution of Middle Woodland sites in the Saginaw Valley (Lovis 1993:227; Lovis and Davis 1993:119).
-Given its low elevation, site 20SA1251 would have been inundated under such conditions.
-The dated ceramics from this site make it clear that although lake levels may have been high during a portion of the Tittabawassee Phase, conditions were dynamic and even low-lying areas were available for occupation during some parts of the early Middle Woodland.
-The AMS date of 1710+/-40 BP (2 Sigma cal.
-AD 230 to AD 410, intercept AD 330) on a nutshell from Feature 5 at 20SA1276 not only dates a period of the sites occupation, it also suggests that the associated Ruben Linear ceramics may date a couple centuries or more earlier than previously expected.
-Additional radiocarbon dates are sorely needed to help sort out the complex occupation sequence at both 20SA1251 and 20SA1276 and to continue to refine the ceramic sequence from the Saginaw Valley.
+The early Middle Woodland date from 20SA1251 indicates that the stylistic elements characterizing this type were introduced into the Saginaw Valley on a timeframe consistent with the spread of this style into other parts of Michigan (Sommer 2003b, 2004b).